MyTooliT/ICOtronic/Documentation/Virtualization.md

 ## Windows Subsystem for Linux 2

-Using ICOc in the WSL 2 currently [requires using a custom Linux kernel](https://github.com/microsoft/WSL/issues/5533).
-We **would not recommend** using ICOc with this type of virtualization software, since the setup requires quite some amount of work and time.
-Nevertheless the steps below should show you how you can use the PEAK CAN adapter and hence ICOc with WSL 2.
+Using ICOtronic in the WSL 2 currently [requires using a custom Linux kernel](https://github.com/microsoft/WSL/issues/5533).
+We **would not recommend** using ICOtronic with this type of virtualization software, since the setup requires quite some amount of work and time.
+Nevertheless the steps below should show you how you can use the PEAK CAN adapter and hence the ICOtronic package with WSL 2.

 1. Install WSL 2 (Windows Shell):